nmcanall/README-Generator/README.md

 ## Description

 Builds a professional README file based on user input from the command line.
+The package utilizes "NPM INquirer" and "FS" to accept user input and write the appropriate file.

 ## Table of Contents